Home > Blog Posts > How To Choose A Lender? 9 Things To Consider

 All comparison rates are true only for the examples given and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate.

 If you’ve agreed to sign, but your instalments and fees are different at the closing table than initially negotiated, do ask for some clarification.
 Don’t stop asking questions until they are answered to your full satisfaction.
-If this doesn’t happen, simply get up and leave the table without closing the deal.

 Looking to get credit card debt under control?
 Read all about it.